Kvieta1990/ornl-pd/doc/work_items/roadmap.md

 - Add in NESL sample environment support in `MTS`.

-- Data visualization on NOVA for powder diffraction.

 - Fix the Bragg peak shape name output for the RMCProfile implementation in GSAS-II.

 - Configuration of live and auto reduction on NOVA.